 Collins, B. M., J. D. Miller, A. E. Thode, M. Kelly, J. W. van Wagtendonk, and S. L. Stephens.
 2009.
 Interactions among wildland fires in a long-established Sierra Nevada natural fire area.
 Ecosystems 12:114-128.

+Caprio AC, Graber DM (2000) Returning fire to the mountains: can we successfully restore the ecological role of pre-Euroamerican fire regimes in the Sierra Nevada?
+In Cole DN (ed) Proceedings of the wilderness science in a time of change conference, pp 1–12.
+U.S. Department of Agriculture, Forest Service, Rocky Mountain Research Station ProceedingsRMRS-P-000, Missoula, MT

 Grant, G. E., C. L. Tague, and C. D. Allen.
 2013.
 Watering the forest for the trees: an emerging priority for managing water in forest landscapes.
 Frontiers in Ecology and the Environment 11:314-321.

 Halekoh, U., and S. Højsgaard.
 2014.
 A Kenward-Roger Approximation and Parametric Bootstrap Methods for Tests in Linear Mixed Models - The R Package pbkrtest.
 Journal of Statistical Software 59:1-30.